Discover the members of the Peer-to-Peer Network

-Local governments have a unique role to play in accelerating the transition to a circular economy.
+Local communities have a unique role to play in accelerating the transition to a circular economy.
 Cities and regions are leading the way in this transition, acting as hubs for innovation and culture, and engines of economic activity.

-Through direct support and guidance locally focused to their needs, and access to a peer network that will encourage and foster collaboration amongst participants, local governments taking part in CCRI will:
+Through direct support and guidance locally focused to their needs, and access to a peer network that will encourage and foster collaboration amongst participants, those taking part in CCRI will:

 - learn how to get started and to embed circular economy approaches in their respective communities;

 - access one-on-one mentoring and workshops offered by circular economy experts in Canada and worldwide, to support and advise on the development of their local circular economy roadmap;

 - identify benefits to the members of their communities, challenges to overcome and opportunities during this transition;

 - collect lessons learned and best practices to support the future transition of other cities and regions to a circular economy;

 - access monthly peer-to-peer (P2P) workshops that bring together participating communities to exchange ideas with peers across the country, while embarking on their own unique circular economy journey.